ambsenyestudi/ElephantCarpaccioPatterns/README.md

 - Could be resistent to embrace that DI thing they are being forced upon

 After a nice retrospective at our offices we realized that there is a framework that can solve all our problems.
-**Simple IOC** has a kind of service locator flavor and uses DI.
+**Simple IOC (MVVMLight lib)** has a kind of service locator flavor and uses DI.
 So let's meet out client's need and deliver some value.

 ### Patterns ilustration